Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/identity-framework-setup-manual.md

 ---

 ### Step 11.
-Create parameters.json for input into main bicep deployment
+Create parameters.json for input into main Bicep deployment

 - Generate a standard [Bicep parameters file](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameter-files) using the parameters below
-- Place file into any folder (you will need it on step 2.b of the [Quick Start](https://azure.github.io/azure-saas/quick-start/#2b-deploying-to-azure---entire-solution) guide
+- Place file into any folder (you will need it on step 2.b of the [Quick Start](https://azure.github.io/azure-saas/quick-start/#2b-deploying-to-azure---entire-solution) guide)

 #### Parameters